paxman/LEDE-OpenWRT-firmware-for-WRT350n-v2/README.md

 With LuCI, relayd and a patch because of [this issue](https://dev.openwrt.org/ticket/13064 "[ath9k][orion][WRT350n v2]: wrong rx_chainmask disables wireless").

-.config provided for LEDE r4983 and above.
+.config provided in file `targets/orion/generic/config.seed`.

-Firmware provided as is, use it at your own risk.
+Firmware provided as is - tested is only WRT350nv2 sysupgrade image - use it at your own risk.